 And Sean, to this day, I've never met a Russian official in my life.

-I've never traveled to Russia and my entire career was uh have had everything to do with undermining Russia's influence around the world from what my time at in Washington, DC, or advising the Ben Carson or Donald Trump campaign.
+And my entire career had everything to do with undermining Russia's influence around the world from my time in Washington, D.C., or advising the Ben Carson or Donald Trump campaign.

-So how I got involved in uh in a Russia conspiracy along with my wife, who actually also got sucked up into this, uh you it was a completely fabricated scenario, and that's exactly why I truly believe uh the NBC report that recently came out that said that uh most of the Durham probe is about the accusations that I have made against these various uh informants or operatives or or even friendly governments that you have mentioned on your show numerous times,
+And that's exactly why I truly believe the NBC report that recently came out that said that most of the Durham probe is about the accusations that I have made against these various informants or operatives or even friendly governments that you have mentioned on your show numerous times, including the UK, Australia, Ukraine.

-including the UK, Australia, Ukraine, and that's what Durham is really looking into is to find out who manufactured this fake conspiracy, and that's exactly what this was.
+And that's what Durham is really looking into, is to find out who manufactured this fake conspiracy.

-It was a premeditated operation, and it's uh in and I believe it actually reaches the threshold of a conspiracy.
+And it's and I believe it actually reaches the threshold of a conspiracy.

-Let me uh say it for you.
+Let me say it for you.

 Absolutely.

-She said, Yeah, I saw it.
+She said, yeah, I saw it.

-I should I wan I wanted to reach out to both of you guys because I kind of know from my job over the years that when people are thrust uh out of anonymity into this shift show that is the public eye, it's often very stressful and very difficult, and most people can't handle it, to be very blunt.
+I wanted to reach out to both of you guys because I kind of know from my job over the years that when people are thrust out of anonymity into this shift show that is the public eye, it's often very stressful and very difficult.

-You basically were in jail with him because you were there every day.
+And his entire prison sentence, you basically were in jail with him because you were there every day.

-I've gotten to know both of you, and your story together as a couple is amazing to me.
+And I've gotten to know both of you, and your story together as a couple is amazing to me.

-Um which is ridiculous.
+Which is ridiculous.

-But then that you were making accusations uh against George, and I'm reading this and I'm saying, I wonder if the stress of this whole thing, what happened?
+And I'm reading this and I'm saying, I wonder if the stress of this whole thing, what happened?

-I was asking questions and then it didn't happen, did it?
+And then it didn't happen, did it?

 They copy exactly the same tweets.

-Let me let me explain what you're saying.
+Let me explain what you're saying here.

-What did it have a slight difference?
+Did it have a slight difference?

-And if I remember it had a blue check on it, did it not?
+And if I remember, it had a blue check on it, did it not?

 Yeah, exactly.